 How much do you charge?

-As a member of the Musician's Union I charge in line with their rates at £15 for a half hour lesson.
-This is also the average for most private teachers in Sheffield.
+I charge £19 for a 30 minute lesson and £27 for a 45 minute lesson in my home teaching room.
 I allow ample time in between pupils and encourage you to arrive up to 5 minutes early to set up so you get a full 30 minutes of teaching time.

 The majority of my pupils have a 30 minute lesson once a week.
-This seems to be the optimum amount of time for me to listen to the student, provide some feedback and give suggestions for things for them to work on during the week.
-It is worth noting that pupils should do most of their learning outside of their lessons.
-Pupils will make the most progress in learning how to play their instrument through regular practice at home.
-As part of my quality guarantee I will have an in depth conversation regarding practice every lesson, I want to know how much practice has been done, what has been practised, what they enjoyed, what they found difficult.
+Experience has shown that this is the optimum amount of time for me to listen to the student, provide some feedback and give suggestions for things for them to work on during the week.
+It is worth noting that progress is largely dependent on work done by the pupils in between lessons and so longer lessons do not necessarily translate to quicker progress.
+I like to really dive into how practice has gone at each lesson.
+I want to know how much practice has been done, what has been practised, what they enjoyed, what they found difficult.
 I will also want to know if they have encountered any obstacles that prevented them from doing as much practice as they would have liked.
 Please refer to my Practice blog for more on this subject.

-For younger pupils or those gifted with Special Educational Needs, I sometimes offer 20 minute lessons whilst we get to know each other and until the pupil’s attention span is long enough to merit a longer lesson.
+For younger pupils or those with special needs, I sometimes offer 20 minute lessons whilst we get to know each other and until the pupil’s attention span is long enough to merit a longer lesson.

-For pupils who have already been learning their instrument for a number of years I do offer 45 minute and 1 hour long sessions as the pieces they are learning become longer and there is also a need to spend significant amount of time each week on wider musical skills including listening, technique, scales and arpeggios, and music theory.
+For pupils who have already been learning their instrument for some time I offer 45 minute and 1 hour long sessions as the pieces they are learning become longer and there is also a need to spend significant amount of time each week on wider musical skills including listening, technique, scales and arpeggios, and music theory.

 Where can I find your term dates?